-Code; Geotechnical Investigation report, Noorzay Geotechnical ii) Less than Significant Impact.
-The subject property is within an area that is subject to severe ground shaking as is most of Southern California.
-Adherence to California Building Code Seismic Design Standards, Chapter 16: Structural Design help to assure a less than significant impact.

-iii) Less than Significant Impact.
-The project site is not located in an area of high liquefaction susceptibility however, adherence to California Building Code Seismic Design Standards, Chapter 16: Structural Design would further assure a less than significant impact due to liquefaction.

-iv) Less than Significant Impact.
-The project site is not in an area of the desert that could have the potential to slide during a ground disturbing event such as an earthquake.
-There would be less than significant impact.

-- b) Less than Significant Impact.
-The near surface sandy soils may be subject to water erosion.
-Positive drainage should be provided around the perimeter of all structures and directed to all approved drainage devices to minimize water infiltrating into the underlying natural and engineered fill soils.
-Erosion control plans and grading plans will be required to be submitted, approved, and implemented for the proposed development.
+- ii) Less than Significant Impact.
+Consistent with most of Southern California, the subject property is within an area that is subject to severe ground shaking.
+Compliance with California Building Code Seismic Design Standards, Chapter 16: Structural Design will assure a less than significant impact. - iii) Less than Significant Impact.
+The project site is not located in an area of high liquefaction susceptibility.
+Compliance with California Building Code Seismic Design Standards, Chapter 16: Structural Design would further assure a less than significant impact. - iv) Less than Significant Impact.
+The project site is not located in an area of the desert that could have the potential for landslides during a ground disturbing event such as an earthquake.
+There would be less than significant impact. - b) Less than Significant Impact.
+The existing near-surface sandy soils may be subject to water erosion.
+Erosion control plans and grading plans will be required to be submitted, approved, and implemented for the proposed development so as to minimize soil erosion.
 A less than significant impact is expected. - c) Less than Significant Impact.
 The project is not identified as being located on a geologic unit or soil that has been identified as being unstable or having the potential to result in on- or off- site landslide, lateral spreading, subsidence, liquefaction, or collapse.
 Impacts would thus be less than significant. - d) Less than Significant Impact.
-Materials encountered during the field investigation were considered generally granular and non-critically expansive.
+The soils materials encountered during the field investigation were considered granular and non-critically expansive.
 The project site is not located in an area that has been identified by the County Building and Safety Geologist as having the potential for expansive soils.
 The impact would be less than significant. - e) No Impact.
 During short-term construction, wastewater will be disposed via portable toilets.
-The project will not generate wastewater during long-term operation, therefore the capability of project soils to support the use of septic tanks is not applicable.
+The project will not generate wastewater and will not require septic systems during long-term operation.
+Therefore, the capability of project soils to support the use of septic tanks is not applicable.